 Diving and Snorkelling

 Kayaking around the coastline with its mangrove forests and amazing coral rock formations is definitely worth the effort.
-Stronger kayakers can also go around the bays.
+Stronger kayakers can also go around the large bays.

 The Africa Naturalists Foundation has written a stellar article on the bird watchers delights to be found at Fish Eagle Point.
 Find the article here!